Tysseract/SBCC-CS105-EX03-AlignedNumbers/README.md

 Distance:                    5
 Maximum:                    25
 Minimum:                    20
-Hints:
 ```

-- The inputs will not be in green.
-That is to show user input.
+#### Hints:

-- There are 30 characters in the first line starting with "S" and ending with "5".
+1. There are 30 characters in the first line starting with "S" and ending with "5".
-- The ones digits are all aligned.
+2. The ones digits are all aligned.
-- Use `printf`
+3. Use `printf`

 ### Getting Started